calebhendrickson/MEAN-ECommerce-App/README.md

   Navbar

+    - Contains links to the different pages within the application

-    - Navbar features differ depending on if the user is an administrator or not an administrator
+    - Navbar links differ depending on if the user is an administrator or not an administrator of if the user is logged in or not

     - The adminstrator account functionality is a superset of user account functionality